MoitrySarkar/Financial-Report/README.md

 4)Cash flow statements for various months.

 #### **Takeaways from the analysis**
-total transactions happened from the year 2017-2019 transactions through different payment modes were explained yearly revenue
+Total transactions happened from the year 2017-2019 Transactions through different payment modes were explained Yearly revenue